orkestral/venom/README.md

 // Mark chat as not seen (returns true if it works) await client.markUnseenMessage('000000000000@c.us');

-//blocks a user (returns true if it works) await client.blockContact('000000000000@c.us');
+// Blocks a user (returns true if it works) await client.blockContact('000000000000@c.us');

-//unlocks contacts (returns true if it works) await client.unblockContact('000000000000@c.us');
+// Unlocks contacts (returns true if it works) await client.unblockContact('000000000000@c.us');

 // Retrieve a number profile / check if contact is a valid whatsapp number